Single Procurement Document (SPD)

 When considering any self-cleansing measures, organisations must consider all relevant factors.
 This includes the gravity and particular circumstances of the criminal offence or misconduct.

-If you believe the bidder’s remedial action is not sufficient to demonstrate reliability, you must provide the bidder with a statement outlining the reasons for the decision.
-The statement of reasons must be provided in writing as soon as is reasonably practicable to allow the bidder to understand why the self-cleansing measures taken are insufficient.
+If you believe the bidder’s remedial action is insufficient to demonstrate reliability, you must provide the bidder with a statement outlining the reasons for the decision.
+The statement of reasons must be provided in writing as soon as is reasonably practical to allow the bidder to understand why the self-cleansing measures taken are insufficient.

-In the case of tax and social security breaches where self-cleansing does not apply, the bidder should not be excluded if they have fulfilled their obligations by paying or entered into a biding agreed with the view to paying monies due or the obligation to repay otherwise ceases.
+In the case of tax and social security breaches where self-cleansing does not apply, the bidder should not be excluded if they have fulfilled their obligations by paying or entered into a binding agreement with the view to paying monies due or the obligation to repay otherwise ceases.

 Selection Criteria Questions

-Buyers must only include the selection questions that are relevant and proportionate to their procurement exercise and delete the ones that are not.
-Therefore, it is unlikely that you will need to ask all of the standard SPD questions within your SPD request.
+Buyers must only include the selection questions that are both relevant and proportionate to their procurement exercise and delete the ones that are not.
+It's highly unlikely that you’ll ever need to use all of the available selection criteria in a single exercise.
+You must only use criteria that are relevant to your contract

 Questions in the SPD are generic.
-Therefore,the buyer must supplement the standard SPD questions with specific criteria or minimum requirements relating to the contract.
+In some cases you (as the buyer) must supplement the standard SPD selection questions with specific minimum requirements relating to your procurement exercise.

-Please note: that no extra questions should be added to the SPD form.
+Please note: no extra questions can be added to the SPD.

 For more detailed information refer to Exclusion, Selection and Award.